Haimen, Nantong: Economy

 Haimen District is one of the economically strong districts along the Yangtze River in Jiangsu Province.
 In 2023, the regional GDP reached 16.9 billion RMB, representing a 6% increase.
-General public budget revenue was 750 million RMB, actual foreign investment reached USD 360 million, construction output was 22.33 billion RMB, and total imports and exports reached 32.24 billion RMB, of which cross-border e-commerce accounted for 6.37 billion RMB.
+General public budget revenue was 750 million RMB, actual foreign investment reached US$360 million, construction output was 22.33 billion RMB, and total imports and exports reached 32.24 billion RMB, of which cross-border e-commerce accounted for 6.37 billion RMB.
 In 2024, the official plan projected GDP of 17.72 billion RMB, a 6.5% growth, with the per capita disposable income of urban residents expected to reach 67,400 RMB.

-Haimen has long been noted for textiles, garments, and the construction industry, and holds titles such as “Hometown of Elevators in China” and “Hometown of Construction.”In recent years, the local government has promoted high-end equipment and emerging industries, including ship and marine engineering equipment, auto parts, new materials, and health food.
-In the provincial-level Haimen Auto Parts Industrial Park, 71 enterprises above designated size achieved industrial output of more than 16 billion RMB (approximately USD 2.23 billion) in 2024, with a cluster of 121 key firms.
-Local companies emphasize independent research and technological upgrading: for example, Jinyicheng (Nantong) Precision Technology Co. developed brake components adopted by international manufacturers, with monthly production up to 400,000 units.
-Another company, Nantong Presstler Auto Parts, built proprietary hot-forming production lines that improved strength and corrosion resistance while reducing costs.
+Haimen has long been noted for textiles, garments, and the construction industry, and holds titles such as "Hometown of Elevators in China" and "Hometown of Construction."

 Culture and Education

-Haimen has long been celebrated as the “hometown of education.”
+Haimen has long been celebrated as the "hometown of education."
 Notable figures include industrialist Zhang Jian, who was born in Haimen and not only advanced modern textile industry but also founded institutions such as Nantong Normal School and Nantong Museum.
-Education remains a local priority, with primary and secondary schools ranking among the top in Jiangsu Province.
-Recent cultural activities include the “Tonglü Shanghai-style Culture Festival” and commemorations of Dong Zhujun, highlighting local history and Shanghai-influenced culture.
-In 2023, over 100 experts in local chronicles gathered in Haimen for the 170th anniversary of Zhang Jian’s birth, discussing his contributions to historiography and industrial development.